View on GitHub

 In other words, a permission on a folder is granted for itself and all its children folders.

-While this may sound as a limitation, in the long run it allows to avoid wild permissions forests, such as “hidden” folders available only to a restricted number of people, in a point of the folder ‘tree’ where you would not expect it.
+While this may sound as a limitation, in the long run it allows to avoid wild permissions forests, such as “hidden” folders available only to a restricted number of people, in a point of the ‘tree’ where you would not expect it.

 That is indeed exactly how user Admin in PassWeaver API works: it’s part of the builtin Admins, which has read+write access to ‘Root’ folder, thus to every folder - due to this kind of inheritance.